HunterKart/proficiency-faculty-evaluation/docs/prd.md

     -   For V1, user creation will be limited to two methods: 1) **Admin/Super Admin bulk import** via CSV/Excel and 2) **Self-registration using a valid, university-provided invitation token**.
 The "evidence-based" manual sign-up is deferred to a post-V1 release.
     -   **Super Admins** shall manage the university registration and approval lifecycle.
 -   **FR2: Dynamic Evaluation Form & Period Management**
-    -   Admins shall have the ability to **create, modify, and manage dynamic evaluation form templates**.
+    -   Admins shall have the ability to **create, modify, and manage dynamic evaluation form templates** with the statuses: `draft`, `active`, `assigned`, and `archived`.
-    -   **FR2.1: Department-Level Form Overrides:** The system shall allow Administrators to assign a _default_ active form template to an evaluation period, which applies to all departments, and optionally assign different _override_ form templates to specific departments within that same period.
-    -   **FR2.2: Common Core Criteria Enforcement:** An override form template can only be assigned to a department if it shares a foundational set of "common core criteria" with the period's default form template.
-The system must enforce this rule to ensure data alignment for high-level reporting.
     -   Admins shall **assign form templates to specific evaluation periods**, defined by school year, semester (1st, 2nd, Summer), and assessment period (Midterm, Finals).
-    -   The system shall enforce a business rule preventing the assignment of a new evaluation form template once an evaluation period is already ongoing.
+    -   An `'assigned'` form template is locked and cannot be edited.
+An `'active'` form template remains editable.
 -   **FR3: Evaluation Submission & Integrity**
     -   The system must implement a **"Pre-Submission Nudge,"** a non-blocking UI message to encourage users with low-variance Likert scores to provide written examples.
     -   A submission must be automatically flagged with **"Low-Confidence"** if it contains both low-variance Likert scores AND short or empty open-ended answers.